uphold/docs/_users.md

 ### Response

-Returns the details associated the current user.
+Returns the data associated with the current user.
+See the [user object](#user-object) documentation for details about the format of the response.

 <aside class="notice">
   Be advised that this method has the potential to return a great deal of data.